kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

     app: my-dns-server
   ```

 Once that limit is removed those Service definitions will reach the Cloud Provider LB controller implementations.
-The logic of the particular Cloud Provider LB controller and of course the actual capabilities and architecture of the backing Cloud Load Balancer services determines how the actual exposure of the application really manifests.
+The logic of the particular Cloud Provider LB controller and of course the actual capabilities and architecture of the backing Cloud Load Balancer services determine how the actual exposure of the application really manifests.
 For this reason it is important to understand the capabilities of those backing services and to design this feature accordingly.

 ### User Stories